 Inside the Mind-Blowing Skincare Routine of a Korean Model

-The woman in the photo above is 38 years old.
-This image wasn’t retouched or Photoshopped—that is actually what her skin looks like.
+The woman in the photo above is 39 years old.
+This image wasn’t retouched or photoshopped—that’s what her skin looks like.

 We’ll give you a moment to process that.
 All good?
 Now, let us introduce you to Lee Sa-Bi, a South Korean model, actress, and the first native Korean to pose for Playboy.

-How can a 38-year-old’s skin possibly be this perfect, you ask?
-Of course, we’ve all heard about the superiority of Korean skincare, and most of us have sampled bits of it from lines like Amore Pacific and Belif.
+How can a 39-year-old’s skin possibly be this perfect?
+We’ve all heard about the superiority of Korean skincare, and most of us have sampled bits of it from lines like Amore Pacific and Belif.
 But we wanted to take a closer look at the real skincare routine of someone with skin as youthful as Sa-Bi’s.
-So, with the help of fabulous translator Alicia Yoon, founder of Peach & Lily, we spoke with the clear-skinned model.
-She told us the specifics of everything she uses—from toners, to sheet masks, and beyond.
+So, with the help of fabulous translator Alicia Yoon, the founder of Peach & Lily, we spoke with the clear-skinned model.
+She told us the specifics of everything she uses—from toners to sheet masks and beyond.
 Trust us when we say her routine does not disappoint.